wp-plugins/houdini/readme.txt

 stealer when they do not expect this feature!

 == Changelog ==
+= 1.3 =
+* Added check entry field to enable protection of all existing pages/post without adding the shortcode to these existing pages/posts

 = 1.2 =
 * Added entry field for admin configurable minimum selectable text size before de-selection occurs.